eamozheiko/HiLocus/README.md

-# HiLocus - Translocation detection from Exome capture Hi-C
+# HiLocus - Translocation detection from capture Hi-C

 ## About HiLocus